 Have you ever come home from a holiday to find that your plants are suffering from extreme thirst?
 Or even worse, have you come home to find the plants dead?
-It’s not always easy to get a plant sitter and it’s also not reasonable to stay home all the time.
-Heck, we all need to get away for the weekend and enjoy a little downtime.
-Your plants, however, keep on growing tirelessly even when you want to take a break.
+Here’s how to water plants while away using some pretty cool plant sitters and DIY options.

 Summer is the perfect time for weekend getaways like camping, cottaging, and boating.
 It’s also the time that the garden works the hardest.
 Summer heat and sun can be brutal on plants, with new plants, containers, annuals, and vegetables needing daily watering.
 Just one three-day long weekend can mean the end of these plants as they dry up and scorch in the hot sun.

 After all of that hard work spring planting, you definitely don’t want that to happen!